gheenie/prog-big-data-analytics-project-2/report.md

 ```

 The above script is for Tasks 6.2 - 6.5.
+For Task 6.4, indexing doesn't work when the query involves a range, so I used ALLOW FILTERING.
+BETWEEN cannot be used in the WHERE clause as well, so I used AND.
 For Task 6.5, GROUP BY can only be used with primary keys in Cassandra, so a separate query is run for each city instead.
 The very last query of Task 6.5 is used to demonstrate a way of querying with user input.